 Not Asking for a Timeline from Your Contractor

 Not asking for a timeline from your contractor before beginning the remodel is another common and major mistake.
 As we spoke about earlier, remodels are stressful times; having a timeline in mind before starting the remodel will allow you to be mentally prepared.
 Being mentally prepared will be a huge win to keep you sane during your remodel.
 Your contractor should be able to give you a timeline that is reasonable and be able to stick to it with few exceptions.
 At the time of writing this article, supplies can be difficult to acquire, and some materials may need to be ordered weeks or even months in advance.

 Assuming there Will Not be Unforeseen Issues Arise

 Another major mistake homeowners make during their remodel is assuming that there will not be any unforeseen issues arising.
 The older the home, the more likely it will be that there will be issues.
 For example, if you have a pier and beam foundation, it is possible that you might find rotting floor joists or subfloors that will need to be replaced.
 This is extremely common in bathrooms of houses built in the 1940s and 50s.

 Not Considering Updating the Insulation

 Finally, not considering updating the insulation in your home is a huge mistake.
 A properly insulated home will greatly affect your energy bills.
-You can always add insulation into the attic.
+You can always add insulation to the attic.
 For older homes, it is vital to insulate exterior walls anytime you have the opportunity.
 Injection foam insulation is the perfect way to retrofit insulation into the wall without having to remove all the sheetrock.
 Foam insulation resists mold and mildew and will expand into tight areas in the wall.
-All that is required is creating small holes that will have to be patched and painted.
+All that is required is to create small holes that must be patched and painted.